 Please don’t be the kid who said they didn’t like something without even trying it.
 Be the kid who tried a spoonful of something and was pleasantly surprised by what they’d just tasted and discovered a new favorite food.

 In this overview article, we’re going to give you a few spoonfuls of info and strategy about a wide variety of mixed games.
 Most importantly though, we’re going to give you a ton of reasons why you should give them a try (with far fewer food references).
+If you’re looking to dive in even deeper, then we recommend signing up with one of the best poker training sites.

 The Recipe (why mixed games are great)

 As longtime lovers of mixed games, we can think of a plethora of reasons why they’re great.
-At the end of the day, you just need to experience a proper one for yourself, like the ones that’ll be running at the upcoming Cardplayer Lifestyle Mixed Game Festival.
+At the end of the day, you just need to experience a proper one for yourself, like the ones that’ll be running at an upcoming Cardplayer Lifestyle Mixed Game Festival.
 In the meantime, we’ve thought of eight great reasons why you’ll enjoy mixed games.

 Friendly, welcoming players